SchwarzIT/onyx/apps/showcase/content/en/components/05.data/data-grid/index.md

 Data-specific type

 #default
-A column type for a cell can access the full row data.
-This can be useful to create a custom column type that is very specific for a cell and is not reusable since it is strictly bound to the data shape of the specific data grid.
+A Column types have access to the full row data.
+This can be useful to create a custom column type that e.g. combines multiple values of the row to display them inside a single cell.
 The example below adds an email link to the name.

 :component-example{name="TypeRendererEntry" layout="grow"}
 ::